Carmel School first International School to join JPC School Club

-Carmel School Association comprises nearly 400 students aged 1-18 from countries all over the world, and it is in part this international community and thriving cultural exchange that makes Carmel such an exciting institution to study in.
-But then, of course, these are just numbers, and can give only a sliver of a sense of what it means to be a student at one of our three campuses.
+Carmel School comprises over 400 students aged 1-18 from countries all over the world.
+It is in part this international community and thriving cultural exchange that makes Carmel School such an exciting institution to study at.

 School life at Carmel is always a lively mix of academics, school events and trips, guest speakers, sports and co-curricular activities, as well as Judaic tradition and religious observance.
 Carmel frequently has the privilege of hosting renowned international speakers and performers, giving our students exposure to enriching and unique perspectives from all around the world.

 Importantly, so much of what happens at Carmel remains student-led and run.
 Elsa High School has an active and committed Student Council who assist in organising a variety of exciting events throughout the year, and our House Captains and Vice Captains — for the three Houses, Jerusalem, Haifa and Tel-Aviv — help to ensure a healthy competitive spirit runs throughout the school, and especially so during Inter-House sports and academic events, and the annual Sports Days.

 Carmel School believes that education should extend beyond the intellectual to include both socially responsible attitudes and thoughtful and appropriate action.
 Across all three campuses, there is an attention to service, both within and beyond the school community, since it is through such service that students are able to ground their knowledge in real-world experience and develop both personally and socially, as well as demonstrate the attributes of the IB learner profile.